How to spend 1 day in Madrid and what to see in Madrid in 24 hours

 This one day Madrid itinerary includes all the must-dos and must-visit places in one day in Madrid.
 If you stay longer than only 1 day in Madrid, I strongly recommend having a look at some less known attractions in Madrid or all the museums to visit in Madrid.

 Madrid has a continental climate, which means that summers (June-September) are extremely hot and winters (November-February) can be really cold.
 Spring and autumn are the best months to visit Madrid.
 Please dress accordingly and bring enough water in the summer.

-Are you still looking where to stay in Madrid?
+Are you still looking for where to stay in Madrid?
 This guide gives you the best neighborhoods to stay in Madrid.

 How to get there